krmbzds/stars/README.md

 ## TypeScript

-- [vixalien/sticky](https://github.com/vixalien/sticky) - A simple sticky notes app
+- [vixalien/sticky](https://github.com/vixalien/sticky) - A simple sticky notes app for GNOME
 - [fourTheorem/podwhisperer](https://github.com/fourTheorem/podwhisperer) - Pod transcription with OpenAI Whisper and AWS
 - [dvx/lofi](https://github.com/dvx/lofi) - 🎵🔉 A mini Spotify player with WebGL visualizations.
 - [Cookie-AutoDelete/Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Firefox and Chrome WebExtension that deletes cookies and other browsing site data as soon as the tab closes, domain changes, browser restarts, or a combination of those events.